MToelke/Co2-Transparency-in-ONE-Record/1R_GoodPractice_CO2_transparency.md

 The ONE Record data model follows two principles: Piece-centricity and physics-orientation.
 Piece-centricity is self-explanatory, as every information is linked with the piece as the lowest available transportation object.
 Physics-orientation means that the linking strucutre of ONE Record follows the structures of the physical world (for more details, please refer to [ONE Record Github Repository](https://github.com/IATA-Cargo/ONE-Record).

 The problem here is that the two principles are "collading" by some aspects here: The CO2-Emissions happen to the ***TransportMeans*** as trucks and planes burn fuel, not pieces or shipments.
 On the other hand, it would not help a data consumer to know that the aircraft with it´s piece onboard burnt a specific ammount of fuel without a brakedown to it´s piece.
 To close this gap, a set of data objects and process descriptions is described here to enable end-to-end, multi-modal CO2 tracking throughout the supply chain.
+The aim is to utilize primary data from the opeartors instead of relying on default and industry standard data.

 The vision of this approach is to give even to consumers a transparency on CO2 emissions potentially from the production site to his door, covering all movement of the piece.